Hong Kong Special Administrative Region is located in the east of the Asian Continent, with a population of 7,089,705,

 President of China Hu Jintao is recognized as the Chief of State and achieves that status through election by the National

 Assembly and holds that position for five years with no term limits.
-Chief Executive Donald Tsang Yam-kuen is recognized
+Chief Executive Leung Chun-ying is recognized as the

 The languages commonly or officially spoken are Chinese, other Chinese dialects, English and other.
 It counts among its